AlexandraLuiza/AlexandraLuiza/README.md

 # Hi there 👋 I'm Alexandra Luiza

 I'm a **Front-End Developer** with a passion for creating intuitive and engaging user interfaces.
 I have experience working with modern front-end frameworks and tools, as well as design prototyping in Figma.
-My approach is grounded in agile project management, and I'm continuously expanding my skill set—currently diving into **.NET Core** to expand my backend knowledge.
+My approach is grounded in agile project management, and I'm continuously expanding my skills.

 ---